Blog: Tagged 'Trends'

 Virtual Senior Centers

 Don’t limit your class size to participants inside the room, consider hosting classes and discussions online.
-You will be able to reach those unable to attend due to lack of transportation, child care, or mobility.
+You will be able to reach those unable to attend due to lack of transportation, child care, mobility or health risks.
 Virtual senior centers allow for homebound seniors to interact and engage with peers.
+Or create one on one Zoom meetings for a conversation or counseling.

 Strengthening the soul through social interaction is important.
 Multifunctional social spaces are necessary to promote formal and informal social interaction.
 Supply rooms with tables that can function for impromptu card games, meeting, or meals.
 Weekly lunches continue to be popular with the aging population.